nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
+**A**: Install Agendum in the other computer and overwrite the empty data file it creates with
        the file that contains the data of your previous Agendum folder.

 ## Command Summary